kurtroberts/prototype-kit/README.md

-# RP3's Prototype Build Kit
+# Prototype Build Kit

-This is our opinion of what you need to start prototyping in code.
-We've pre-configured SCSS, HTML Extender, EJS, Markdown rendering, BrowserSync and more.
+This is what you need to start prototyping in code.
+Pre-configured SCSS, HTML Extender, EJS, Markdown rendering, BrowserSync and more.

 ## Getting started